reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 var http = require('http');

 var server = http.createServer(function(request, response){
-	response.writeHead(200, {'conent-type': 'test/plain'});
+	response.writeHead(200, {'content-type': 'text/plain'});
 	response.end('Hello World!');
 });

 server.listen(7000);
 ```

-As you probably notice this is very simular coding as we did earlier when we build the socket server.
-And the *HTTP* package is based *NET* package that we were using when we build the socket server.
+As you probably notice this is very similar code to the code that we wrote earlier when we built the socket server.
+And the *HTTP* package is based *NET* package that we were using when we built the socket server.
 The createServer function in the HTTP package takes in a callback that has two parameters request and response (often called req and res).

 Lets go through what happens when there is a request at port 7000.
 Then the network package takes control and the HTTP package receives the request.
 Headers are parsed.
 We can read the request and we can write to the response that is sent back to the client.